Coldwell Banker South Metro joins Coldwell Banker River Valley Realtors

 Coldwell Banker River Valley, Realtors, is a family-owned business established in La Crosse, Wisconsin, in 2007.
 Among its strengths, according to Johnson, is a vast referral network, advanced technology to streamline transactions, enhanced marketing presence, a revitalized social media strategy, and added support for the agents working on behalf of clients.

-Coldwell Banker River Valley, Realtors, has grown steadily since its inception 14 years ago.
-According to 2020 Real Trends 500, Coldwell Banker River Valley is ranked in the top 44% of Coldwell Banker Affiliates nationwide.
+Based in Onalaska, Wisconsin, Coldwell Banker River Valley, Realtors, has grown steadily since its inception 14 years ago, ranked in the top 44% of Coldwell Banker sffiliates nationwide.

 “With this expansion, we now have 86 Realtors as part of our team, which makes us better than ever when it comes to serving buyers and sellers,” he said.
 “This is one of those cases where bigger is better because our size allows us to employ specialists to provide more marketing, technology and support for our agents, which then enables them to provide superior service to clients.”